 Adequate preparation is one of the most effective presentation anxiety tips.
 When you are well-prepared and knowledgeable about your topic, you’ll feel more confident in delivering your message.
 Practice your talk multiple times, preferably in front of friends or family, to become more comfortable with the material.
 This helps build muscle memory.

-Visualizing yourself succeeding and delivering a successful presentation can help reduce anxiety.
+Visualizing yourself succeeding and delivering a successful presentation can help reduce fear.
 Positive affirmations and reframing negative thoughts into more constructive ones can also be beneficial.
 Concentrate on the value you deliver to the audience rather than worrying about your appearance.

 Deep breathing exercises and relaxation techniques can help calm your nerves before and during a talk.
 Focusing on your breath can slow your heart rate and help you regain control of your emotions.
 Two techniques are known to work: